salesforce/warp-drive/tutorials/tutorial-4-create_custom_environments.md

 You shall register your default environment in `warp_drive/utils/common` and the function `get_default_env_directory()`.
 There, you can simply provide the path to your CUDA environment source code.
 Please remember that the register uses the environment name defined in your environment class as the key so EnvWrapper class can link it to the right environment.

-The **FULL_PATH_TO_YOUR_ENV_SRC** can be any path inside or outside of WarpDrive.
+The **FULL_PATH_TO_YOUR_ENV_SRC** can be any path inside or outside WarpDrive.
 For example, you can develop your own CUDA step function and environment in your codebase and register right here.

 ```python
    envs = {